Humbleness VS Humility: 5 Basic Differences

 Humbleness vs Humility: Which is Best?

-As you can see, there are advantages to fostering both humbleness and humility.
+As you can see, there are advantages to fostering humbleness and humility.
 When we ask ourselves which is best, we think humility wins out… sort of.
 The ties between both humbleness and humility run deep, and the attributes overlap, which means they are not mutually exclusive.

 Still, humility does add that external quality of respect and care for others that helps foster healthy relationships.
-Some may say that humbleness is needed to maintain a down-to-earth perspective, while others may counter that humility is important in making genuine connections.
+Some may say that humbleness is needed to maintain a down-to-earth perspective, while others may counter that humility is vital in making genuine connections.

 Final Thoughts on Humbleness vs Humility